THERAPY IS A PLACE

 Somatic Experiencing® trauma resolution, Intermediate I and II, Beginner I, II, and III with Joshua Sylvae, PhD

-Ego State Work and EMDR training with the EMDR Institute
+Ego State Work (IFS-adjacent) and EMDR training with the EMDR Institute

 Advanced Gestalt Training with Steve Zham PhD and Jon Frew, PhD